chili-epfl/Carpenter-App-RoofDesigner/README.md

 Headers and libs will be copied in the path [Path_to_Assimp_Folder]/build-unix/install
 #### Android systems

-If you haven't done yet, download and install Android NDK 13d.
+If you haven't done yet, download and install Android NDK 13d or later.
 We will refer to NDK folder as ANDROID_NDK_FOLDER.
+If using CMake 3.7+ change the android.chaintool.cmake according to [here](https://github.com/a252539783/aosp-platform-ndk/blob/e14807b36bca5a3348cbd6211a62d527276fe82a/build/cmake/android.toolchain.cmake).

 ```bash
 mkdir build-android